crawl/crawl/crawl-ref/docs/crawl_manual.rst

   distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
 They start with a scroll of blinking.

-Assassins
+Rogues
-  An Assassin is a stealthy character who is especially good at killing, using daggers or blowguns.
+  A Rogue is a stealthy character who is especially good at killing, using daggers or blowguns.
 They start with some deadly curare needles.

 Hunters